 Hong Kongers would take the (one hour fast) ferry over for Sunday lunch, quite possibly to Fernando’s on Coloane Island.

-Or they might make the trek simply to order a plate of the grilled African Chicken with chili and coconut.
+Or they might make the trek simply to order a plate of the grilled African Chicken with chilli and coconut.

 For many, Macao was African Chicken.